GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/TROUBLESHOOTING.md

 ### `Bad syntax for dict argument` when deploying Dataflow Jobs using gcloud command

-When the user does the deploy of a new Dataflow job using the gcloud command `gcloud dataflow flex-template run`, they get an error when providing a `--parameters ` that has a comma (`,`) in the value
+When the user does the deploy of a new Dataflow job using the gcloud command `gcloud dataflow flex-template run`, they get an error when providing a `--parameters ` that has a comma (`,`) in the value.

-The error message shown in the **terminal** when trying to run the gcloud command to deploy a new Dataflow Job using parameters that the argument passed have a comma.
+The error message shown in the **terminal** when trying to run the gcloud command to deploy a new Dataflow Job using parameters that the argument passed have a comma (`,`).
 This case in specific occurred running the [Python Dataflow pipeline bq-to-bq](../flex-templates/python/regional_dlp_transform/README.md).

 **Error message:**